metalcycling/openstructure/modules/conop/doc/compoundlib.rst

 .. function:: GetDefaultLib()

-  :return: Default compound library set by :func:`SetDefaultLib`.
-If you got
+  Get the default compound library.
+This is set by :func:`SetDefaultLib`.

-           OpenStructure as a bundle or you :ref:`compiled <cmake-flags>`  it with a specified ``COMPOUND_LIB`` flag, this will return a compound library when executing scripts with ``ost``.
+  If you obtained OpenStructure as a container or you :ref:`compiled <cmake-flags>` it with a specified ``COMPOUND_LIB`` flag, this function will return a compound library.

+  You can override the default compound library by pointing the ``OST_COMPOUNDS_CHEMLIB`` environment variable to a valid compound library file.

+  :return: Default compound library.
   :rtype:  :class:`CompoundLib` or None if no library set

 .. function:: SetDefaultLib(lib)